manudeepsinha/daily_commit/README.md

 Missed days: </br>
 2021-01-07    Had my code ready but was exhausted that forgot to commit. </br>
 2021-01-28    Done uploading but forgot to commit.
 Still in commit under same date. </br>
+2021-02-18    Had my code ready a day before but didn't commit.
+(Went out of station for job opportunity and no laptop) </br>
 Happy coding!